Covertness/node-dht-peer-crawler/README.md

 # node-dht-broker
-A broker relay the dht messages to clients over MQTT/HTTP.
+A broker relay the dht messages to clients over HTTP.

 ## Start
 ```bash